 - People who want their lab-tested supplements to ensure purity.

-- Those that want their products produced in GMP-certified facilities.
+- Those that want their supplements produced in GMP-certified facilities.

 - Folks specifically looking for a chelated form of selenium.